kunle123-ui/kunle/Doxygen-Guidelines.md

 For the EOS repository the configuration file is situated in the root directory of the repository (eos.doxygen).

-So to generate or update the EOS documentation from command line, navigate to the root folder of the EOS repository and trigger the document generation as follows
+So to generate or update the EOS documentation from command line, navigate to the build folder of the EOS repository and trigger the document generation as follows

 ```
 doxygen eos.doxygen
 ```
+If you can't see build folder in your EOS repo, you need to build EOS first.
+Check this [guide](Local-Environment#2-building-eos) for the steps.

 ## How to view the EOS documentation